apache/mxnet/docs/faq/subgraphAPI.md

 The subgraph API allows the backend developers to customize the subgraph mechanism in two places:

-* Subgraph searching: define a subgraph selector to search for particular patterns in a computation graph,
+* Subgraph searching: define a subgraph selector to search for particular patterns in a computation graph.
 * Subgraph node creation: attach an operator to run the computation in the subgraph.
 We can potentially manipulate the subgraph here.